 - EconTalk – the original economics podcast featuring an array of fascinating guests.
 Each episode is typically over an hour long which can be daunting, but permits a relaxed and casual conversation.
 As a former student of Russ Roberts, I thoroughly enjoy recapturing some of the intellectual curiosity and excitement of grad school through EconTalk.

-- Macro Musings – David Beckworth is one of my favourite economists, and by focusing on monetary macro he provides a consistently high quality conversation on a topic I know I will want to listen to.
+- Macro Musings – David Beckworth is a wonderful economist, and by focusing on monetary macro he provides a consistently high quality conversation on a topic I know I will want to listen to.
 I think it’s pitched at the perfect level to walk listeners through the career trajectory and major insights of an impressive guestlist.

 Business and management

-- Planet Money – Short (20 minute) episodes that illuminate imortant economic concepts through interviews.
+- Planet Money – Short (20 minute) episodes that illuminate important economic concepts through interviews.
 Can’t get enough of them.

 - Stuff You Should Know – Well produced, entertainingly presented, always interesting.

-- Adam Buxton – on the surface this is a comedy show, where likable comic Adam Buxton (from Adam & Joe semi-fame) chats with his “showbusiness” friends.
-I enjoy it because it provides an honest and sincere look at the thought process behind public speaking and the art of humour.
+- Adam Buxton – on the surface this is a comedy show, where likeable comic Adam Buxton (from Adam & Joe semi-fame) chats with his “showbusiness” friends.
+I enjoy it because it provides an honest and sincere look at the thought process behind public speaking, professional success, and the art of humour.

-- Generation Why – two friends present and dissect famous cases in a causal, engaging manner.
+- Generation Why – two American friends present and dissect famous cases in an informal, engaging manner.

 - Casefile True Crime – the Australian narrator, following a well crafted script, provides an engrossing experience.

-- Criminal – somewhat hit and miss collection of interesting cases, some of which do stay with you.
+- Criminal – somewhat hit and miss collection of interesting cases, but the good ones stay with you.

 - Homecoming – more of a play than a podcast, but one that utilises the medium very nicely.